filecoin-project/venus/CODEWALK.md

 We are migrating away from this `api` package to the plumbing package, see below.

 The [`protocol`](https://github.com/filecoin-project/go-filecoin/tree/master/protocol) package contains much of the application-level protocol code.
-The protocols are implemented in terms of the Node API (old) as well as the new plumbing & porcelain APIs (see below).
+The protocols are implemented in terms of the plumbing & porcelain APIs (see below).
 Currently the hello, retrieval and storage protocols are implemented here.
 Block mining should move here (from the [`mining`](https://github.com/filecoin-project/go-filecoin/tree/master/mining) top-level package and `Node` internals).
 Chain syncing may move here too.